What is Total and Permanent Disability insurance

 Important information

-By accessing TAL’s website, you will enter a third-party site not owned by St.George.
-Any personal information you provide to TAL's website will be collected, used, and disclosed in accordance with TAL's Privacy Statement and Privacy Policy, also available on their website.
+By selecting 'Get started' you will enter a third-party site hosted by TAL.
+Any personal information you provide to TAL will be collected, used and disclosed in accordance with TAL’s Privacy Statement and Privacy Policy available on their website.